js-fullstack/duck-type/README.md

 #### Example 7

-We can defined your new type by leverage data structure which have already defined, I mean:
+We can defined new type by leverage data structure which have already defined, I mean:
 ```JavaScript
   duck.type('Proposal',{
     id: duck.Integer